Happy New Year!

 I just had to post a couple more comments from my fb thread about the NY Times editorial calling for the prosecution of Bush officials for torture.
 Context should be obvious:

 Okay, but David K, this is torture we're talking about, as horrible, at least, as child molestation.
 Can you really see yourself being okay with someone who supports molesting children as a political point of view?
 And I'm not even really exaggerating, either: anal rape, and lots of it, is apparently something the CIA was doing pretty regularly to detainees.
 That's what supporters of torture are supporting.
-Anal rape.
+Anal rape.'Nuff said.

 You really think that's a "political position"?
 I think supporting torture is beyond the pale, not at all a legitimate political position.
 I mean, seriously.
 They support anal rape.
 That's totally fucked up.
 Definitely a sin, if you're a Christian, regardless of what whack theology to which one subscribes.
 And it's definitely evil.